dhille98/ALL-Documents-practiced/Linux/basic-linux-commands.md

 **file:** is a command which used to what type file are like on `TXT` OR `JPG`

-**Ping** is a coomand which is used to Ping host and output results
+**Ping** is a command which is used to Ping host and output results

 **dig <domain>** is a command which is used to Get DNS information for domain